 The EPA is another federal law which prohibits wage discrimination on the basis of sex against employees performing equal work in the same establishment under similar working conditions.
-"Equal work" means work that is substantially equal, but not necessarily identical, based on three criteria: skill, effort, and responsibility.
+"Equal work" means work that is substantially equal, but not necessarily identical.
 Under the EPA, different wages may be paid for otherwise equal work if based on a legitimately established seniority system, a merit system, an incentive system which compensates employees according to the quantity or quality of production, or a differential based on any additional factors other than sex.